By Erin Lewis, Tennessee Wildlife Federation intern

 Middle Tennessee and North Central Region

 - There is no better place to spend the cool summer evening than on the deep, clear waters of Center Hill Lake.
-Anglers can expect to receive plenty of action from largemouth, smallmouth and spotted bass.
+Anglers can expect to receive plenty of action from largemouth, smallmouth, and spotted bass.
 Most night fishing takes place in the lower two-thirds of Center Hill.

 - Percy Priest Lake is another fishing hotspot during the summer months.
 It just so happens that Percy Priest is located right in the heart of Tennessee and is a popular destination for a variety of recreation.
-It hosts hundreds of fishing tournaments because it consistently produces great numbers and sizes of fish.
+Percy Priest hosts hundreds of fishing tournaments because it consistently produces great numbers and sizes of fish.
 It is home to just about all of Tennessee’s native fish.

 - Dale Hollow Reservoir is also located on the Kentucky and Tennessee border and is an excellent fishing location during the fall months.
-Dale Hollow’s clear waters hold a vast variety of fish, including walleye, largemouth, and smallmouth bass.
+Its clear waters hold a vast variety of fish, including walleye, largemouth, and smallmouth bass.
 Dale Hollow is currently the world record holder for the largest smallmouth bass.

 - Old Hickory Lake is located just 30 minutes north of Nashville and is an exceptional fishing location for the spring.
 The 474 square miles of water and shoreline combined allows room for plenty of fishing.
-There is an abundance of catfish, crappie and bass, and the lake boasts one state and two national record catches.
+There is an abundance of catfish, crappie, and bass, and the lake boasts one state and two national record catches.
 When you want to take a break from fishing, head over to Old Hickory Lake’s famous beach-like shoreline for a nice lounge in the sun.

 - Cordell Hull Lake is located on the upper Cumberland river.
 The most common catches of Cordell’s tributaries are bluegill, catfish, and bass.
-Below the dam, an abundance of bluegill, catfish and rough can be caught.
+Below the dam, an abundance of bluegill, catfish, and rough can be caught.
 Cordell has bountiful fish to offer year round although during the winter, saugers abound in this lake.